cesbit/pyleri/README.md

 ```python
 Tokens(tokens)
 ```
 Can be used to register multiple tokens at once.
-The `tokens` argument should be a string with tokens seperated by spaces.
+The `tokens` argument should be a string with tokens separated by spaces.
 If given tokens are different in size the parser will try to match the longest tokens first.

 Example:
 ```python